 7. Hall Tree with Shoe Storage

-The above is an example with built-in shoe storage underneath the bench.
+The hall tree above is an example with built-in shoe storage underneath the bench.
 This is a very handy feature if your front hall gets cluttered with shoes showered all over the place (like ours).
-Other than the shoe storage, this unit, measuring 70 inches in height, offers standard features such as a sitting bench and coat hooks.
+Other than the shoe storage, this unit, measuring 70 inches in height offers standard features such as a bench seat and coat hooks.

 8. Hall Tree with Drawers